szilard/benchm-ml/README.md

 - Spark MLlib.

-Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees etc).
+Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees, linear models etc).
 Non-linear SVMs are also among the best in accuracy in general, but become slow/cannot scale for the larger *n* sizes we want to deal with.
 The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features).